 I was baptized in the neighbor’s in-ground swimming pool along with the other candidate.
 That anyone in that neighborhood had a real swimming pool was just as much an anomaly as the sight of church folks in their dress clothes gathered around the pool while singing hymns in Spanish.
 The sun set the sky on fire in its twilight.
 I don’t know if God troubled the waters as it says in the old-time Spiritual.
 But, I do remember that the water was cold.
 Ironically, I also recall being asked to share a testimony while standing there in that freezing water.
 I didn’t have anything to say.
 After a few moments of silence, they dunked me anyway.

 The scene must have set some sort of precedence.
 Every other baptism in the church had its unusual elements.
 A narrow horse trough was used for several other baptisms.
-There were chosen rivers in nearby public parks for baptisms too, and I vaguely remember someone getting tossed into lake Michigan.
+There were rivers chosen in nearby public parks, and I vaguely remember someone getting tossed into lake Michigan.
 I’m sure that if it ever came to it, the church might have been willing to take someone into the backyard and hose them down in the name of the Trinity, but thankfully the elders were fairly resourceful and found other means to perform the sacrament.
 One thing for sure is, the new church plant was determined to make disciples of every Latino-immigrant nation represented in the ‘hood.
 It was determined to let everyone in its vicinity know that Jesus Christ is the Savior of the world.
 I was more than glad to participate.
 This was only my introduction to God’s mission to the world.
 The Holy Spirit would stir a passion for God’s Word and missional engagement in me that was deeper still.

 Sometime later, my family moved across Division Avenue to the southeast side of Grand Rapids.
 We then lived in the proximity of Garfield Park.
 I loved playing basketball and I was allowed to go the park on my own to shoot hoops in the afternoons.
 I began sneaking to the park with my Bible smashed into my pocket or hidden beneath my shirt.
 I’m not sure if my mother ever noticed, and now that I look back I’ve never asked her if she did or didn’t know what the square looking thing was under my shirt.
 I would walk past the basketball court to the west end of the park where there were several tall trees.
 Then, I pulled out my Bible and instructed the trees to, “Hear now, the Word of the Lord.”
 I took it upon myself to exhort those trees boldly with the words of Psalm 96: “Let the fields be jubilant, and everything in them; let all the trees of the forest sing for joy.
 Let all creation rejoice before the Lord, for he comes to judge the earth…” I found several other Scriptures related to their context and situation to use as sermon material.
-I conducted whole worship services in that park and did all but collect an offering.
+I conducted whole worship services in that park and did all, but collect an offering.
 This was more than just modeling what I saw on Sunday mornings.
-I didn’t fully comprehend it at that time, but God was forming my heart for the preaching of the Scriptures.
+I didn’t fully comprehend it at that time, but God was forming my heart for the preaching of the Word.

 Short of reaching 20 years old, I met Dr. Duke.
 The church of my upbringing was going through significant turmoil with its leadership, organizational structure, and multi-ethnic tension.
 Feeling that I needed a change in order to continue growing as a Christian, I labored in prayer, asking God to lead me in the way which I should go.
 In what may seem like a major pendulum swing (and it certainly felt that way), I began attending an African-American Pentecostal church.
 I’m not sure when it began, but I began to notice a senior gentleman who tended to sit in the mid-section of the pews on the right side of the sanctuary.
 I don’t know what about him called my attention, except perhaps that he always seemed to carry an impressive sort of presence, as if he carried a sort of power in his demeanor.
 Whatever it was, I made a mental note to try and find a way to meet this man and find out who he was.
 When a class on ministerial training was offered at the church, I signed right up.
 As it turned out, this man, Dr. Duke, was the teacher.
 After several weeks, the class dissolved for unknown reasons, but I was very impressed with Dr. Duke’s knowledge of the Bible.
 Maybe he noticed that I was very serious about the class and wanting to grow as a disciple of Christ because he took me under his wing and we began to meet outside of class.
 I learned that he had once been a church planter and had a degree in social work and counseling.
 I began asking Dr. Duke all sorts of questions.
 I wanted to learn more about the Bible and interpreting Scripture.
 I wanted to know why different denominations have different traditions.
 When I wanted to learn about preaching, he invited me to join him on his regular visits to Mission in downtown Grand Rapids.